Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 * Prowess: 0
 * Resolve: 0

 _(Distribute 4 dice points above.
 Max 3 dice in any single Attribute.
 For example, your distribution could be 2-1-1 or 3-1-0 in any order.
-If your pool is 0 or less, simply roll 2d6 and keep the lowest one.)_
+If your dice pool is 0 or less, simply roll 2d6 and keep the lowest.)_

 ### Mythos Theme: